Disaster Resilience in Queensland

 Funding Partners

-This project has been jointly funded by the Commonwealth and Queensland Governments through the Queensland Resilience and Risk Reduction Fund 2020-21.
+This project has been jointly funded by the Australian and Queensland Governments through the Queensland Resilience and Risk Reduction Fund 2020-21.